Environmental, Natural Resources, and Energy Law

 The climate change and other environmental impacts of raising animals for food on an industrial scale are gaining increasing—and long overdue—attention.
 Often overlooked, however, are such impacts beyond the farm, particularly at the slaughterhouse.
 This presentation will focus on the environmental impacts of slaughter itself, how those impacts are exacerbated by recent moves to increase slaughter line speeds, and what can be done to address these issues legally.

-Laurie Ristino, Lecturer, Johns Hopkins, Krieger School of Arts & Sciences; founder, Strategies for a Sustainable Future; interim Executive Director, Center for Progressive Reform:
+Laurie Ristino, Lecturer, Johns Hopkins, Krieger School of Arts & Sciences, Washington, DC; founder, Strategies for a Sustainable Future; board member, Center for Progressive Reform

 Will the renewed rise of ecosystem markets on agricultural lands differ from earlier attempts and result in measurable impacts to improved climate and water quality outcomes and sustainable funding streams for farmers?

-Jon Lovvorn, Faculty Co-Director of the Law, Ethics, & Animal Program and co-teacher, Climate, Animal, Food, and Environmental Law & Policy Lab, Yale Law School; Chief Counsel, Humane Society of the United States
+Jon Lovvorn, Faculty Co-Director of the Law, Ethics, & Animal Program and co-teacher, Climate, Animal, Food, and Environmental Law & Policy Lab, Yale Law School, New Haven, Connecticut; Chief Counsel, Humane Society of the United States, Washington, DC